Medicine or politics: a CIA officer visited Moscow and returned to the United States with a mysterious illness

 This center is a leader in traumatic brain injury treatment and has extensive experience working with wounded soldiers from Iraq and Afghanistan.

-“I have asked the CIA several times over the past year to send me to the Walter Reed Center, and they are actively denying my request, which is a bit cryptic to me,” he said.
+“I have asked the CIA multiple times over the last year to send me to Walter Reed, and they are actively denying my request, which is a little puzzling to me,” he said.

 Read also on ForumDaily: